Nonlinear mechanism of the self-sustaining process in the buffer and logarithmic layer of wall-bounded flows: Methods

 The turbulence intensities and the energy spectra of the frozen-mean minimal-domain simulations are compared to the large-domain counterparts in figure \ref{fig:Umean}(c--f).
-We see that in the regions bound by the vertical dotted lines in figure \ref{fig:Umean}(c,d), which signify the lower and upper bound of the buffer and log layer in the respective cases, the turbulence intensities follow the trend of its large-domain counterpart.
-The underprediction of the turbulence intensities in the log-layer simulation is due to the use of LES, where energy from the small scale motions are not included.
+We see that in the regions bounded by the vertical dotted lines in figure \ref{fig:Umean}(c,d), which signify the lower and upper bound of the buffer and log layer in the respective cases, the turbulence intensities follow the trend of its large-domain counterpart.
+The underprediction of the turbulence intensities in the log-layer simulation is due to the use of LES, where energy from the small and largest scale motions are not included.
 The two-dimensional premultiplied energy spectra at $y^+=15$ and $y = 0.15$, respectively, are shown in figure \ref{fig:Umean}(e,f), and the results match well with the large-domain counterparts, with the exception of the missing large scales motions which extend beyond the respective domains and the small scale contributions in the log-layer, which are modelled and not resolved in LES.

-In order to study the effect of the forcing modes on the flow, a separate simulation is advanced in time by removing the projection of the nonlinear term, $\hat{\boldsymbol{f}}$, where $(\hat{\cdot})$ denotes the Fourier transform in homogeneous directions only, onto $\tilde{\boldsymbol{\phi}}_1$, \emph{i.e.},
+In order to study the effect of the forcing modes on the flow, a separate simulation is advanced in time by removing the projection of the nonlinear term, $\boldsymbol{f}' = -(\boldsymbol{u}'\cdot\nabla)\boldsymbol{u}'$ onto the resolvent forcing mode $\tilde{\boldsymbol{\phi}}_1$ for the chosen $(k_x,k_z,\omega)$ at each time step.
+Note that $u' = u$ in the case the mean is frozen in time.
+This is done by first taking the Fourier transform of the nonlinear term in the homogeneous directions and computing the projection

-from $\hat{\boldsymbol{f}}$ for a given $(k_x,k_z,\omega)$ at each time step.
-Projections onto $\tilde{\boldsymbol{\phi}}_i$ are analogously defined as $\hat{\boldsymbol{g}}_i$.
-Symmetry of the Fourier modes is preserved by also removing $\hat{\boldsymbol{g}}_1^*$, the conjugate of $\hat{\boldsymbol{g}}_1$, from the nonlinear term $\hat{\boldsymbol{f}}(-k_x,-k_z)$ at each time step.
-Note that this method differs from the traditional linear stability analysis, which identifies the most unstable disturbance by performing an eigenvalue decomposition on the linearised Navier-Stokes equations.
-The main difference is due to the non-normality of the linearised equations that gives rise to non-orthonormal eigenfunctions, which prohibit such analysis proposed here that requires an orthogonal basis of the nonlinear term.